-It is well possible that there are many enormous waterfalls which had to be in the top-10 list - but are not there, because these are little known.
-See yourselves: in upper reaches of Karowrieng at 5.721058 N 60.110958 W could be located more than 300 m tall waterfall, in upper reaches of Purupuruni at 5.397516 N 59.705156 W - similar very tall waterfall.
-Very impressive gorge starts with enormous waterfall at 5.445346 N 59.752610 W. There are many, many more places like these.
+It is well possible that there are many enormous waterfalls which had to be in the top-10 list – but are not there because these are little known.
+See yourselves: in upper reaches of Karowrieng at 5.721058 N 60.110958 W could be located more than 300 m tall waterfall, in upper reaches of Purupuruni at 5.397516 N 59.705156 W – similar very tall waterfall.
+A very impressive gorge starts with an enormous waterfall at 5.445346 N 59.752610 W. There are many, many more places like these.

 References and links